 - Once installed, launch the Edge Client and connect using your profile.
 You’ll likely be prompted for MFA during login.

-Mobile: Free vpn proxy edge
+Mobile: Free vpn on microsoft edge

 - Install the official BIG-IP Edge Client app from the App Store or Google Play.